joegreene/CS_121_Fall_2014/Weekly Work/Week 13/FRI_NOTES.md

 Below are the notes from the Friday (11/21) SI session.

 #### Notes
-We worked on this week's worksheet and talked about Friday's lecture.
+We worked on this week's worksheet and talked about Wednesday's lecture.
 We reviewed a bit on polymorphism, inheritance, and the virtual keyword.

 Topics discussed during the session: